ethoinformatics/r-database-connections/SQL-from-R.md

 library(RPostgreSQL)
 conn <- dbConnect('PostgreSQL', user = 'ethoguest', password = 'ethogues', host = '104.236.9.143', port = 5432, dbname='pp')
 ```

+> A CAVEAT: If you try to load the RPostgreSQL library in R after previously loading the RMySQL library and then try to connect to a PostgreSQL database, you may get an error message.
+This is a known issue with the RMySQL library.
+Restarting R and then loading the RPostgreSQL library is a workaround.

 **Once the connection is set up, we can begin using R code to access information about or in the database.**